-- Visit the web page for both the state’s Department of Public Instruction and local County/District School system.
+- Visit the web page for both the state’s Department of Public Instruction and the local County/District School system.
 If going overseas, visit the DODEA homepage.

 - Contact the housing office at the gaining installation to determine the waiting period for on-base quarters.
 This may determine the school your child will attend.
 If you will be in temporary housing, contact your School Liaison Officer for assistance.